 ORDERING THE SHED

-I was going to get a Tuff Shed from Home Depot but after all the upgrades I wanted, it was going to cost me over $10,000.
+A Tuff Shed home conversion seemed like the thing to do but I went to Home Depot and it was just out of my budget range.
+After all the upgrades I wanted, it was going to cost me over $10,000.
 Plus, ordering online for my little cottage just didn’t sit right with me.
 Don’t get me wrong, I’ve heard good things about Tuff Shed but I was on a budget and I wanted to actually speak to a person who can throw in some suggestions and keep the price down.

 Mr. Shed has a good reputation and, Karen, the sales lady was very helpful.
 I also saved about $3,000!